Rise of Chinese middle class fuels interest in craft beers

 "After drinking it (craft beer), it feels much better than the domestic industry beer, and then you just can't leave it," said Yu Shiqi, a 40-year old craft beer consumer at the expo who dreams of brewing his own.

-There's money to be made in China, which drinks a quarter of all beer worldwide, and small-batch brewers and giant multinational are cashing in.
+There's money to be made in China, which drinks a quarter of all beer worldwide, and small-batch brewers and giant multinationals are cashing in.
 Though craft beer is far from upstaging local beer behemoths like Tsingtao that dominate the $28 billion national beer market, it is rising in popularity as small breweries open up in China's major metropolitan areas like Beijing, Shanghai and Shenzhen.

 Craft beers are typically more expensive than mass-market, low-alcohol content brews like Budweiser and China's Yanjing.
 But as China's middle class grows, so too does its tastes for finer products.